MicrosoftDocs/biztalk-docs/his/core/expanded-information-about-message-formats-for-open-link-request-with-sdlc1.md

  With some timers, there are no communication retries.
 Such timers simply cycle through the time-out as many times as allowed in the retry limit (without actually retrying), then generate an **Outage** message.

- Each description indicates whether you can configure the field through a Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] interface (such as the SNA Manager program).
+ Each description indicates whether you can configure the field through a Microsoft Host Integration Server interface (such as the SNA Manager program).
 If the field is not configurable, the built-in setting for the field is shown.

 ## SDLC Link Data